dennisdeh/psi/README.md

 # psi
-A little util that calculates the Population Stability Index (PSI) used for example in stability analyses
+A little util that calculates the Population Stability Index (PSI) used for example in stability analyses.

 Features:
 - Binning of numerical features by quantiles or equidistant bins